tywin1104/mc-gatekeeper/README.md

 ## Feature Requests

-Please open a issue to request a feature or make a contack directly
+Please open a issue to request a feature or make a contact directly

 ## License